Rapteon/full-stack-open/part1/unicafe/README.md

-# Exercise 1.7
+# Exercise 1.8

-Show additional statistics about the feedback
-like the percentage of positive feedback
-and the average feedback received.
+Refactored code to display statistics in
+a separate component.